- Teenage Rhinoplasty

 - The surgeon should have extensive experience and expertise in all area of the face - including ears, neck and throat surgery.

 - Make sure the doctor performs nose surgery on a regular basis.

 - A highly qualified and board-certified surgeon usually requires higher fees.

 - Check accreditation, surgical training and board certifications the surgeon has (one with a double board certified by the American Board of Facial & Reconstructive Surgery and the American Board of Otolaryngology – Head & Neck Surgery is highly qualified to perform the procedure).

 - Financing options (if provided by the practice).

 It is difficult to give an average cost because it depends on many factors but a patient should not shop price alone, instead, they need to shop for a surgeon with experience who shares their aesthetic tastes.
-Price depends on many factors such as extent of work (i.e. minor rhinoplasty, full rhinoplasty, rhinoplasty with grafts, revision rhinoplasty), surgeon's experience and technology and tools used by the surgeon.
+Price depends on many factors such as extent of work (i.e. minor, full, rhinoplasty with grafts, revision surgical procedure), surgeon's experience and technology and tools used by the surgeon.